-We now introduce the \emph{Dialectical Reconciliation in Human-AI Interactions} (DR-HAI) framework.
-In this framework, two agents engage in a dialogue, with one agent taking on the role of an \emph{explainer} (denoted by index~$r$) and the other an \emph{explainee} (denoted by index~$e$).
-Recall that the scope of the dialogue is to help the explainee \emph{understand} the decisions made by the explainer \emph{from the perspective of the explainer}.
-Using our user study scenario as an example, the goal is to enable the human user to understand why Roomie thinks that it is disconnected from the internet, independent of whether Roomie is truly disconnected or not.

-We use $\phi$ to represent an explainer's decision and $\varphi$ to represent the set of all decisions the explainee seeks to understand.
-In other words, DR-HAI's primary high-level goal is for the explainee to understand the explainer's reasoning, which leads to $\varphi$.
+The DR-Arg framework involves two agents engaging in a dialogue, with one agent taking on the role of an \textit{explainer} (denoted by index~$R$) and the other an \textit{explainee} (denoted by index~$E$).
+The goal of the dialogue is to \textit{help the explainee understand the decisions made by the explainer from the explainer's perspective}.
+We use $\phi$ to represent an explainer's decision and $\Phi$ to represent the set of all decisions the explainee seeks to understand.